HCRP Donated 637 Pounds of Food to Hawaii Food Bank.

 Mahalo students and all other participants who participated in our event and brought food with kindness.
 Peace starts with our loving heart and spirit of sharing resources on the earth among those who have less.
 If you are interested in FOOD DRIVE, please contact at firstname.lastname@example.org or visit their web at www.hawaiifoodbank.org.

 Thank you for your contribution!

-HCRP just completed the Annual Interfaith "Peace Prayer" gathering in October 2019.
+HCRP organized the Annual Interfaith "Peace Prayer" gathering on Sunday, October 22.

-We invited 16 prayer participants from various faith and peace organizations.
-They demonstrated unique styles of prayers for peace.
-Yet our attendees always experience indescribable "oneness" as our sincere prayers are sent to the mutual, ultimate source of wisdom of the universe.
+We invited 15 prayer participants from various faith and peace organizations.
+They demonstrated unique styles of prayers for peace through music, dance, artistic presentation, poem reading, etc. Yet our attendees always experience indescribable "oneness" as our sincere prayers are sent to the mutual, ultimate source of wisdom of the universe.